 The maiden turned 16 this month.
 Big birthday for most teenagers in Ontario because they can begin the process of trying for their driver’s licence.
 And like a typical teenager, the maiden wants to start to drive.

 Most parents worry about their child being responsible while behind the wheel.
 Parents of teenagers with FASD have to contend with more than just that worry.
-Add to the mix the maiden also has ADHD – so she is impulsive, easily distracted and in some areas of functioning only eight years old.
+Add to the mix she is impulsive, easily distracted and in some areas of functioning only eight years old.
 She is a great rule follower, so she would follow the rules of the road – but would she remember them?

 Some may say, give her a chance.
 Let her prove me wrong.
 However, putting her behind the wheel of a vehicle now is not a wise decision.
 Why?

 Below are examples of life in the FASD world over the last three days.
-These actions tell me the maiden is not mature enough, has the capacity or the cognitive ability for the responsibility of driving.
+These actions tell me the maiden is not ready, does not have the capacity or the cognitive ability yet for the responsibility of driving.

 She was going to be left alone for approximately thirty minutes.
 I had to go out and the crone was out shopping.
 I thought the crone would be back in thirty minutes, but I told the maiden it could be longer, so do not worry – she will not be long because she has the groceries with her.
 If she wasn’t back in thirty it meant she went to another store.
 I would be home by 1 p.m.

 I got home at 1 p.m.
 The crone was not home.
 The maiden ran outside to greet me (so I knew she was in a bit of a state).
 She phoned her “summer buddy” to ask her if she could come an hour early because she was home all alone.
-(Her summer buddy is a university student who spends a few hours a week over the summer just hanging out and being a positive experience of a friend – something many children with FASD do not have).
+(Her summer buddy is a university student who spends a few hours a week over the summer just hanging out and being a positive experience of a friend).

 She should have called her grandma or myself.
 No one else.